John Sweeney (journalist): Cot death investigation

 Sweeney spent four years investigating the cases of Sally Clark, Angela Cannings and Donna Anthony, three women who had been falsely imprisoned for killing their children.
-Sweeney's investigation helped to clear their names, and led to Sir Roy Meadow, the expert witness whose testimony had proved decisive in their convictions, being temporarily struck off the General Medical Council's medical register.
+Sweeney's investigation helped to clear their names, and led to Roy Meadow, the expert witness whose testimony had proved decisive in their convictions, being temporarily struck off the General Medical Council's medical register.
 Sweeney received the Paul Foot Award in 2005 in recognition of his work.

 Investigative report on Scientology

 "Scientology and Me", a Panorama investigation into Scientology written and presented by Sweeney, was aired on BBC One on Monday, 14 May 2007.
 Prior to its airing, video footage filmed by the Church of Scientology was released on YouTube and on DVD that showed Sweeney shouting at Scientology representative Tommy Davis during a visit to the Citizens Commission on Human Rights's exhibition "Psychiatry: An Industry of Death".
-The clips were sections of a documentary the Church of Scientology's Freedom Magazine TV produced about the BBC Panorama programme.
+The clips were sections of a documentary the Church of Scientology's Freedom Magazine TV produced about the BBC Panorama programme called Panorama Exposed.

 Sweeney wrote that he lost his temper due to days of harassment by Davis and the Church, and a strong personal reaction to the psychiatry exhibition.
-He had been visited at his hotel by Davis, despite not having shared the address with the Church, and had been followed on several different occasions.
+He had been visited at his hotel by Davis, despite not having shared the address with the Church, and had been followed on several occasions.
 Sweeney labelled the clips "attack videos" and others say they were produced to discredit him and the documentary.

 The BBC in response aired its own full recording of the incident.
 Panoramas editor Sandy Smith explained what happened and how the BBC dealt with the incident in a post on the BBC's Editor's Blog.
 An internal BBC investigation found that Sweeney's conduct at one point in the filming was clearly inappropriate, but also said that Sweeney had apologised for his outburst and concluded that as a whole, filming of the documentary had been performed in a proper and fair manner.

 Later on that same year in the BBC Panorama year in review Sweeney said "..a new generation is making up its own mind, and for that I make no apology".
 Sweeney went into a similar outburst in January 2009 when being interviewed on Radio 4 about the Tom Cruise film Valkyrie—clearly referring to the episode two years previously, as a part of a rehearsed joke.

-A follow-up Panorama programme also hosted by Sweeney, which at an hour is twice the length of the original one, was aired on 28 September 2010.
+A follow-up Panorama programme also hosted by Sweeney titled "The Secrets of Scientology" was aired on 28 September 2010.
 This documentary contained interviews with high-profile ex-scientologists Mike Rinder and Marty Rathbun.
 Rinder explained the tactics used by the church during the making of the previous documentary, while Rathbun primarily discussed the allegations of David Miscavige assaulting other members of the church.
 Rinder had been involved in the Scientology organisation's stalking of Sweeney, and had left the Church shortly thereafter.